 The challenge in diagnosing polycythemia vera is that several other myeloproliferative neoplasms can have the same genetic mutations and bone marrow findings.
 Although the hallmark of polycythemia vera is erythrocytosis, some patients present with isolated leukocytosis or isolated thrombocytosis and do not initially manifest an elevated hematocrit level.
 Thus, multiple findings must be integrated.

-Bone marrow examination is not diagnostic of polycythemia vera.
-When done, bone marrow examination typically shows panmyelosis, large and clumped megakaryocytes, and sometimes an increase in reticulin fibers.
+Bone marrow aspirate and biopsy is not diagnostic of polycythemia vera.
+When done, bone marrow aspirate and biopsy typically shows panmyelosis, large and clumped megakaryocytes, and sometimes an increase in reticulin fibers.
 However, no bone marrow findings absolutely differentiate polycythemia vera from other disorders of excessive erythrocytosis (eg, congenital familial polycythemia) or from other myeloproliferative neoplasms, of which polycythemia vera is the most common.

-Acquired von Willebrand disease (as a cause of bleeding) may be diagnosed by showing decreased plasma von Willebrand factor antigen using the ristocetin cofactor test.
+Acquired von Willebrand disease Von Willebrand Disease Von Willebrand disease (VWD) is a hereditary quantitative deficiency or functional abnormality of von Willebrand factor (VWF), which causes platelet dysfunction.
+Bleeding tendency is usually... read more (as a cause of bleeding) may be diagnosed by showing decreased plasma von Willebrand factor antigen using the ristocetin cofactor test.

 Nonspecific laboratory abnormalities that may occur in polycythemia vera include elevated vitamin B12 and B12-binding capacity, hyperuricemia and hyperuricosuria (present in ≥ 80% of patients), and decreased expression of MPL (the receptor for thrombopoietin) in megakaryocytes and platelets.
 These tests are not needed for diagnosis.

-Recent studies cite a median survival of 24 years, but many patients live much longer, even when myelofibrosis develops, and survival is anticipated to improve further as new therapies become more widely used.
+Some studies cite a median survival of 24 years, but many patients live much longer, even when myelofibrosis develops.
+Survival is anticipated to improve further as newer therapies become more widely used.

 Thrombosis is the most common cause of morbidity and death, followed by the complications of myelofibrosis and development of leukemia.
-In the future, gene expression profiling or other characteristics may aid in the identification of prognostic subgroups.
+Gene expression profiling or other characteristics may aid in the identification of prognostic subgroups.

 Phlebotomy is the mainstay of therapy.
-The targets for phlebotomy are a hematocrit < 45% in men and women.
-A randomized controlled trial published in 2013 showed that patients randomized to a hematocrit < 45% had a significantly lower rate of cardiovascular death and thrombosis than did those with a target hematocrit of 45 to 50% (1).
+The targets for phlebotomy are a hematocrit < 45% in men and < 42% in women.
+A randomized controlled trial showed that patients randomized to a hematocrit < 45% had a significantly lower rate of cardiovascular death and thrombosis than did those with a target hematocrit of 45 to 50% (1 Treatment reference Polycythemia vera is a chronic myeloproliferative neoplasm characterized by an increase in morphologically normal red cells (its hallmark), but also white cells and platelets.
+Ten to 15% of... read more ).
 In pregnancy, the hematocrit level should be lowered to < 35 %; the fetus will always get sufficient iron.

 Initially, 500 mL of blood is removed every other day.
 Less blood is removed (ie, 200 to 300 mL twice a week) from older patients and from patients with cardiac or cerebrovascular disorders.
 Once the hematocrit is below the target value, it is checked monthly and maintained at this level by additional phlebotomies as needed.
 If necessary, intravascular volume can be maintained with crystalloid or colloid solutions.
 Platelets may increase as a result of phlebotomy, but this increase is small and transient, and a gradual increase in the platelet count as well as the leukocyte count is a feature of polycythemia vera and requires no therapy in asymptomatic patients.